hicommonwealth/commonwealth/knowledge_base/Gating-Local-Setup.md

 – In the app, navigate to a community, on the sidebar go to `Governance -> Members`

-– Now you can see all members and their membership status within the commmunity, and you can manage groups
+– Now you can see all members and their membership status within the community, and you can manage groups